By Matthew B. Cox

 “Send me something on it.”

 The first email arrived on September 13, 2006; it gave a vague explanation of their strategy and a Wikipedia link describing FOREX.
-“Blayne (my biz partner) has been doing this for over 4 years, and has over $2 million in assets between all of his partners.”
+“Sebastian (my biz partner) has been doing this for over 4 years, and has over $2 million in assets between all of his partners.”

 The next email arrived 15 minutes later.
 It contained wiring instructions and stated, “Trust me man this is worth it.
 Easiest money you ever made…” There was another email a week later, and another.

-ON OR ABOUT OCTOBER 1, 2006, a group of Blayne’s investors showed up at his Orlando residence.
+ON OR ABOUT OCTOBER 1, 2006, a group of Sebastian’s investors showed up at his Orlando residence.
 Armed with a video camera, they ambushed him at his front door.
-During the confrontation Blayne made a vague comment about being the victim of a scam himself.
+During the confrontation Sebastian made a vague comment about being the victim of a scam himself.
 He didn’t know where the money was, but he would get it.
 He never quite admitted he’d done anything illegal, however, he did plead with them not to call the police and signed an agreement to pay them back.

 “Two weeks!” snapped one of the investors.